 - Nest, which has gained popularity from its smart thermostat, now offers its own video doorbell, indoor and outdoor cameras, sensors, and security system that work across the Google network of devices.
 The “Works with Nest” program is now being transferred over to “Works with Google Assistant,” which may affect integration with third-party vendors.
 Professional monitoring and recorded backup plans are available for $5, $10, or $30 a month.
 This is a great system for someone who may already have the Nest devices and would like to stay within the Google family of products.

 - SimpliSafe is arguably the easiest DIY home security system to set up.
 You don’t need any technical knowledge.
 Nothing is drilled into to the wall or wired—it all operates over its own proprietary network.
 To get started, the homeowner selects a system package online or can pick and choose features; a number of different add-on sensors are available.
 Installation takes only about 20 minutes.
 The products do integrate with Alexa and Google to arm and disarm the system, but they do not include advanced smart-home automation, nor do they work with sensors from other companies.
-Self-monitoring is free, and professional monitoring is available starting at around $15 a month.
+Self-monitoring is free, and professional monitoring is available starting at about $15 a month.
 Laurans points out that the company offers sensors for floods, freezing temperatures, smoke and carbon monoxide, and whole-home protection.
 “We are one of the only self-install companies to offer video verification, which means any true alarm events will get a faster response from police.
 These things were not nearly as accessible a decade ago, and they're things people want," Laurans says.

 - Abode offers the most flexibility for home automation along with self-monitoring, integration, and compatibility with various products across multiple manufacturers.
 This enables a homeowner to set up advanced automations via its platform, Cue, such as arming and disarming their alarm based on the location of their phone.
 There are several different triggers that can be paired with a desired action, and the user can even add conditions such as time of day or whether they’re home or not.
 “One feature of the Abode system many of our customers love is geofencing and the ability to set rules and automations that trigger automatically when specific phones enter or leave the geofence,” Carney says.
 Multiple starter packages are available.
-The Abode Gateway connects via ethernet and functions like a traditional hub; the Abode Iota includes a built-in motion sensor and 1080p camera and is capable of operating over Wi-Fi, which is ideal for placement in the front entryway.
-Currently, there are no video doorbells compatible with Abode; however more integrations are being added regularly.
+The Abode Gateway connects via Ethernet and functions like a traditional hub; the Abode Iota includes a built-in motion sensor and a 1080p camera and is capable of operating over Wi-Fi, which is ideal for placement in the front entryway.
+Currently, there are no video doorbells compatible with Abode; however, more integrations are being added regularly.
 Both systems come with an app that allows you to receive notifications on your phone, which is ideal for self-monitoring.
 Abode is the only company that offers short-term professional monitoring on demand, perfect for vacations.
 Professional monitoring with cellular backup is available for $8.30 a month.
 “The key is choice.
-We give customers the ability to run and secure their home on their own terms which is paramount for today’s consumer,” says Carney.
+We give customers the ability to run and secure their home on their own terms, which is paramount for today’s consumer,” says Carney.

 - Window and door sensors are the most common sensors, ranging from $15 to $40.
 They are included in most starter kits.
 Sensors can trigger an alarm and allow a homeowner to know when a door or window has been opened.
 Hubs such as the Abode Cue are able to connect to a number of different devices over protocols including Z-Wave, Wi-Fi, and Zigbee.
 This allows the owner to automate reactions when certain events happen.
 Let’s say an owner has just came home from work and it’s dark out.
 With the Cue, they could create a rule set that would turn on exterior lights when the outside door is opened using a compatible smart light or switch that senses when it’s dark outside.